-This notification must also come with an offer of similar deals that the provider currently has available, but be careful: those deals won't necessarily be better than other offers from different providers.
-So it's worth comparing other packages before you go for a new deal immediately.
+This notification must also come with an offer of similar deals that the provider currently has available, but be careful — those deals won't necessarily be better than other offers from different providers.
+So it's worth comparing those with other packages before you go for a new deal immediately.

-To get more information, like when you might receive them and what else they offer, check out our full guide on end of contract notifications.
+To get more information, like when you might receive it and what else the provider might offer, check out our full guide on end of contract notifications.

-Speed is one of the most important deciding factors when choosing a broadband package, and faster is usually better.
-Faster download speeds typically come with a higher monthly price, so make sure you get a broadband service that’s fast enough, but don’t get more speed than you need if you want to keep costs down.
+After price, broadband speed is the most important deciding factor when choosing a broadband package.
+Faster download speeds let you do a lot more online at any one time, but they typically come with a higher monthly price.
+So make sure you get a broadband service that’s fast enough, but don’t get more speed than you need if you want to keep costs down.

-Likewise, you could also get the cheapest broadband package on offer, but if it’s not a fast enough speed, it’s not much of a deal for you.
+Of course, you could always prioritise finding the cheapest broadband package on offer, but if it’s not a fast enough speed it won't really be that much of a deal for you.

-Broadband contracts tend to be offered as either 12- or 18-months long, with a few providers offering flexible rolling plans.
+Broadband contracts tend to be offered as either 12- or 18-months long, with a few providers offering flexible rolling plans or 24-month contracts.
 But don’t be scared of longer contracts — they often just mean that you’ll be paying a lower monthly price for a longer period of time.

 Just be cautious if you’re a student or renting your home, as you don’t want to get stung with early termination fees in the situation when you have to move before your contract is finished.

-There’s more to life than just broadband — there’s broadband extras, add-ons and bundles too.
-You can typically find broadband packages from providers that combine services like TV packages, call plans or even mobile contracts.
+There’s more to life than just broadband — there’s extras, add-ons and bundles too.
+You can typically find broadband packages from providers that combine services like TV packages, call plans or even mobile contracts from larger providers.

 The higher the speed, the faster you can download and stream content.
 But how much broadband speed do you really need, and are the top-end options worth you paying a higher monthly price for?

 Broadband speeds are usually quoted in Mbps, which stands for “megabits per second”.
-This refers to the amount of data you can download (and upload) in that time period.
+This refers to the amount of data you can download (and upload) in a second.